reckoj/justRy/README.md

-# justRy is a road trip app that helps users to accuratley track their fuel consumption cost.
+# justRy is a road trip app that helps users accuratley track their fuel consumption cost.